shojian/ToDoLister/README.md

 Deadline styles
 ---------------

-*This is NOT implemented yet and may change*
+*Class is implemented, newer formats may be added*

 ### Date based formatting